microsoft/FluidFramework/BREAKING.md

 ### Remove-ISummaryBaseConfigurationsummarizerClientElection
 `ISummaryBaseConfiguration.summarizerClientElection` was deprecated and is now being removed.
 There will be no replacement for this property.'

+### Remove Deprecated IFluidObject Interface
+IFluidObject is removed and has been replaced with [FluidObject](#Deprecate-IFluidObject-and-introduce-FluidObject).

 # 2.0.0-internal.2.2.0